hydrargyrum/hydrargyrum.github.io/_posts/2017-10-22-firefox-tweaks.md

 ## Preferences

-In its attempt to build an uninteresting clone of Chrome, Mozilla dropped its better-organized preferences page and copied the messy, all-in-one preferences page from Chrome.
-To use the old preferences page, set `browser.preferences.useOldOrganization = true`.
+~~In its attempt to build an uninteresting clone of Chrome, Mozilla dropped its better-organized preferences page and copied the messy, all-in-one preferences page from Chrome.
+To use the old preferences page, set `browser.preferences.useOldOrganization = true`.~~ (Can't do it anymore as of Firefox 57)

 # Disable other useless stuff

 ## Context menu bloating

 Despite many screenshoting apps do already exist, Mozilla has decided to bloat Firefox even more by adding its own app builtin into Firefox.
-Its adds yet another entry in the context menu.
+It adds yet another entry in the context menu.
 To disable it, set `extensions.screenshots.disabled = true`, it will also disable the related toolbar button.

 ## Non-free Pocket service

-To disable the use of the Pocket extension, which promotes the non-free Pocket service, set `extensions.pocket.enabled = false`.
+To disable the use of the Pocket extension, which can only use the non-free and noninteroperable Pocket service, set `extensions.pocket.enabled = false`.
 This also disables the toolbar button.
 If the feature is really useful, open-source equivalents like [Wallabag](https://www.wallabag.org/) can be used.